fatualux/python-notes/src/chapters/methods/instance_methods.md

 - **Keep Methods Focused**: Each instance method should have a single responsibility.
 Avoid making methods too complex or multi-functional.
 - **Document Methods**: Use docstrings to describe the purpose and behavior of instance methods for better code readability and maintainability.
 - **Avoid Modifying Global State**: Instance methods should generally operate on instance data rather than affecting global state or other unrelated instances.

-### Summary

-Instance methods are essential for defining the behavior of objects in object-oriented programming.
-They enable classes to encapsulate functionality and manage object-specific data through methods that operate on instances.